 As I grabbed myself in the tiny corners of my flat in New Delhi, and started typing a set of careful words — an effort to pen down the itinerary we followed during our motorbiking expedition in Jammu — I realised what I’d left behind.
 There are some experiences that leave an imprint in our life, depart us with many uncountable memories, and this one week ride I ended up being a part of, with 60+ riders from across India, was definitely one among them.

 It is kind of comforting yet troubling at same time thinking about how until yesterday we were riding as a one big family while sharing our little lives together every minute.
 And today, almost everyone departed on their own, with some, a pair of wet-eyes and some, a heavy heart — very much like these pictures, with one frame saying two different stories altogether.

 I always thought that riders are hard-hearted, their instinct and mind work slightly differently than us — the-non-riders-bunch.
 I thought they are so particular about things and mean-spirited towards the entire business of riding that the idea of random conversations and making friends is almost non-existent in their life.
 But I was wrong.

 In only a few days, we befriended in a way as if we knew each other since a lifetime.
-I think it’s the power of riding, of relying on other, and looking after them more, than yourself.
+I think it’s the power of riding, of relying on others, and looking after them more, than yourself.
 There were times when the group waited for one or two riders that were left behind.
 Everyone waited under the boiling sun, generating unbearable heat inside their riding jacket, yet never irked.

 If someone fell down everyone cared.
 If someone hadn’t eaten, people shared.
 Everyone hailed forward and acted like one big family.